University of Denver

 According to https://www.thehistorymakers.org, “In 1955, Brown made history when he was elected to the Colorado House of Representatives.
 He served as a state senator for eighteen years, and was reelected to five consecutive four-year terms.
 Then, in 1974, in the middle of his fifth Senate term, he was elected lieutenant governor, a position he held for four years.
 He was the nation’s first Black lieutenant governor.”

 Read more about him here: https://www.washingtonpost.com/wp-dyn/content/article/2006/04/06/AR2006040602178.html.

-The University of Denver is the second stop on our Colorado Author Adventures Trail.
+The University of Denver is the third stop on our Colorado Author Adventures Trail.